 “Gothic Monstrosity: Charles Brockden Brown’s Edgar Huntly and the Trope of the Bestial Indian.”
 American Gothic Culture: An Edinburgh Companion.
 Eds.
 Joel Faflak and Jason Haslam.
 Edinburgh: University of Edinburgh Press, 2015.
 25-43.

-Reviews and Introductions
+Scholarly Reviews and Critical Introductions

 “From Necessity to Nuance: How Edith Maude Eaton Became Sui Sin Far, a Case Study.”
-Review of Becoming Sui Sin Far: Early Fiction, Journalism, and Travel Writing by Edith Maude Eaton, edited by Mary Chapman, forthcoming in Common-place: The Journal of Early American Life 18.2 (2018): ~1500 words.
+Review of Becoming Sui Sin Far: Early Fiction, Journalism, and Travel Writing by Edith Maude Eaton, edited by Mary Chapman, in Common-place: The Journal of Early American Life 18.2 (2018): ~1500 words.
 Access here.

 “Life as a Feminist Academic.”
 Review of Erin Wunker, Notes from a Feminist Killjoy: Essays on Everyday Life, Canadian Literature 232 (Spring 2017): 177-178.